 To celebrate Saint Patrick's Day, therefore, is to commemorate his life and works and to give thanks to God for the gift of this great saint, while imploring him to intercede on our behalf before the Most Blessed Trinity.
 According to a legend, Saint Patrick used the shamrock to try to explain how there can be Three Divine Persons in one God, because, as we all know, there are three leaves in one stem on the shamrock.

 Patrick is also the one who left us with the Celtic Cross.
 When he began to evangelize he found that many of the pagans had worshiped the sun and so he incorporated the sun into the Latin Cross.
-Likewise, when he met the Druids, who worshiped a sacred standing stone that was marked with a circle which was symbolic of the moon goddess, he incorporated that also.
-The Celtic Cross is now world famous and revered by all.
+Likewise, when he met the Druids, who worshiped a sacred standing stone that was marked with a circle that was symbolic of the moon goddess, he incorporated that also.
+The Celtic Cross is now world-famous and revered by all.

 I arise today